 Causes of the Problem

 At the beginning of the project after an initial meeting to form the team, baseline data for two weeks was collected daily and demonstrated that on average the junior doctor team overnight was doing 4.9 blood tests per/day compared to 0.7 per/day by the phlebotomists.
-The drivers towards why blood test were done by the night team were explored using a fishbone diagram:
+The drivers towards why blood test were done by the night team were explored using a fishbone diagram and factors identified included: